Lab Report │

 What happens:

-• Pack chocolate-coated protein bars in cooler
+• Pack chocolate-coated protein bars in the cooler.

-• Recovery window missed
+• Recovery window missed.

 Mistake #3: "Just Eat When You're Hungry"